- Routing · how layers compose and how docs get loaded

 The core rule is simple.
 Scratch plans are throwaway.
 Commit messages carry the story.
 A Decision Record is written only when a change carries durable rationale that the commit message cannot hold on its own.

 The appendix contains the command shims, the change-rhythm playbooks, and a sample Decision Record template.
 Part 1 covered the routing layer this rhythm sits on top of.
-Part 3 covers review, verification, and deployment.

 Problem